Communications

 At the RICADV, we work with the media to raise awareness about domestic violence, the services and resources available, and the ways our communities can get involved to help prevent and end abuse.

 About the RICADV: The Rhode Island Coalition Against Domestic Violence (RICADV) is an organization dedicated to ending domestic violence.
 The RICADV was formed in 1979 to support and assist the domestic violence agencies in Rhode Island and to provide statewide leadership on the issue.
 The organization strives to create justice for victims and raises awareness on the issue of domestic violence in Rhode Island.
-The RICADV’s network of ten member agencies provides a wide array of services for victims, including emergency shelter, support groups, counseling services and assistance with the legal system.
+The RICADV’s network of member agencies provides a wide array of services for victims, including emergency shelter, support groups, counseling services and assistance with the legal system.
 For more information about these organizations and services, call the statewide Helpline at 800-494-8100.
 And for more information about the RICADV, call us at 401-467-9940 or visit us online at www.ricadv.org.

 Domestic Violence Online Guide for Journalists